A Catfishing With a Happy Ending

 * * *

 Ronaldo Scicluna was a fictional character created by Alan Stanley, a short, balding, 53-year-old shop fitter—a decorator of retail stores.
 Alan lived alone in Stratford-upon-Avon, the birthplace of William Shakespeare.
-Like one of the Bard’s shapeshifting characters, Alan used a disguise to fool women into romance, and to prevent himself getting hurt.
+Like one of the Bard’s shape-shifting characters, Alan used a disguise to fool women into romance, and to prevent himself from getting hurt.
 His alter ego “Ronnie” was a ladies’ man, charming, and attractive—everything Alan was not.
-“I was in a pretty lonely place,” he told me during an emotional interview, “I wasn’t feeling the most attractive of people, I might say.
+“I was in a pretty lonely place,” he told me during an emotional interview.
+“I wasn’t feeling the most attractive of people, I might say.
 You know, I always struggled with self-confidence and ...
 I was going through a messy separation and I was just feeling like I needed somebody to talk to.”

 When his marriage of 22 years failed, Alan, who has an adult daughter, was devastated and found himself uninterested in the opposite sex.
 “I’d just had enough,” he explained.
 For almost a year, he allowed his decorating work to consume him, but boredom set in.
 Alan wanted to “mix” with new people, he said, but feared public rejection in his close-knit town.
-Then one day he noticed the online dating service, Zoosk.
+Then one day he noticed the online-dating service Zoosk.

 Alan elected to bypass the company’s selfie-based verification system, a spokesperson for Zoosk told me, following an internal investigation.
 He admitted using photographs of a random male model from Google that he had stolen.
 “I’m always nervous about posting personal images of myself,” he explained.
 “I just don’t like pictures of me.
 It goes back a long way, to be honest.”
 Emma’s profile was the first he saw.
 He was captivated.